Virdio

 Room Setup & Calibration

-Users needed to calibrate their camera and define their play space, which sounds technical.
-I designed a visual experience to make it approachable.
-For camera alignment, I created a visual guide that asked users to center themselves on screen with clear tilt indicators.
+Users had to calibrate their camera and define their play space.
+I made it approachable: a visual guide asks users to center themselves on screen with clear tilt indicators.

-For room calibration, the system placed virtual cones and users simply walked to the corners of their space.
-The backend detection handled the rest.
-The entire setup culminated in a satisfying green checkmark confirmation.
+For room calibration, virtual cones appear on screen and users simply walk to the corners of their space, ending in a satisfying green checkmark confirmation.

 Start Setup